Certified Equine Interaction Professional – Mental Health

-Equine assisted therapy sessions take place outside with horses in all types of weather.
+Equine facilitated therapy sessions take place outside with horses in all types of weather.

 Rain and snow does not usually interrupt scheduled appointments but checking in on the day of an appointment to confirm is common, especially when the forecast predicts heavy rain, high winds or below freezing temperatures.

-When it is under 25 degrees it is necessary to reschedule as horses and humans have difficulty paying attention when it is that cold.
+When it is under 20 degrees it may be necessary to reschedule as horses and humans have difficulty paying attention when it is that cold.

 Clothing & Footwear

 You will get horse fur on your clothing and you will leave smelling like a horse.

 It is best to stick with casual clothing that can be washed easily.

 Proper footwear is essential!
 Closed toes shoes only.
 No sandals or flip flops are allowed in the paddock.

 In any season, if you value your manicure or get cold easily, gloves may be your best friend.